skrey/yellow-extensions/features/core/README.md

 These are the most important system settings.
 For a complete list see [configuration file](https://github.com/datenstrom/yellow/blob/master/system/settings/system.ini).

-The following status is supported:
+The following page status is supported:

-`public` = normal page
+`public` = page is a normal page
 `draft` = page ist not available, user needs to log in, requires [draft extension](https://github.com/datenstrom/yellow-extensions/tree/master/features/draft)
 `hidden` = page ist not available, results in "file not found" error
 `ignore` = page is ignored in [static website](https://github.com/datenstrom/yellow-extensions/tree/master/features/command)